rubocode/frontier.nvim/doc/design/tangent.md

 captured inside some construct similar to an enum.
 This approach captures the essential semantics of the problem at hand and provides conceptual stability.

+It is a far superior approach that defining package scope global variable starting with _Err_.
+What if you have two separate categories of errors that need definition inside a single package.
+You simly and another shared prefix after _Err_.

+> This reminds me of the time I worked for a Swedish company.
+> Their language has a practice of mushing together abbreviations and
+> creating new word.
+>
+> I got the first taste of this at the very beginning but only realized
+> the regularity with which they applied the pattern.
+> My name is Ruchira Bomiriya and they had to come up with a _username_
+> for me in a situation where I was not physically present to
+> ask me for the preferred account name.
+> They abbreviated Ruchira to _ru_ and Bomiriya to _bo_ and
+> derived the username _rubo_.
+> To this day, I use that prefix to derive unique names.

 At the same time, one should avoid too many concepts and distinctions when capturing the fundamentals.
 It is a bad idea to have a strategy of coding by convention and not